 - Deep bone pain, especially in the back, hips, or thighs, or bone fracture: Possible sign of advanced prostate cancer that has spread to the bone.

 - Spinal cord compression: This occurs when the cancer has spread to vertebrae of the spine and tailbone region.
 The weakened vertebrae can collapse on the spinal cord.
-Typical symptoms that might signal acute spinal cord compression include weakness in the legs and difficulty walking, increased difficulty urinating or moving the bowels, difficulty controlling the bladder or bowels, and decreased sensation, numbness, or tingling in the groin or legs.
-These are often preceded by pain in the hip (usually one-sided) or back lasting a few days or weeks.
+Typical symptoms that might signal acute spinal cord compression include weakness in the legs and difficulty walking, increased difficulty urinating, difficulty controlling the bladder or bowels, and decreased sensation, numbness, or tingling in the groin or legs.
+These are often preceded by a persistent new central pain in the back lasting a few days or weeks.
 This condition is a true emergency and requires immediate evaluation in the nearest hospital emergency department.
-Failure to be treated immediately can result in permanent spinal cord damage.
+Failure to be treated immediately can result in permanent spinal cord damage with paralysis.

 Pierre-Alain Hueber, MD, PhD

 Bone cancer is a malignant bone tumor.
 There are several types of bone cancer, including osteosarcoma, Ewing's sarcoma, chondrosarcoma, malignant fibrous histio...learn more >>